SkillsFundingAgency/dfc-shared/README.md

     * [parameters.json](parameters.json) is used in the Azure DevOps pipeline and has tokenized values managed within Azure DevOps.
     * [test-parameters.json](test-parameters.json) for local and test deployment.

-To test the deployment without APIM, set the parameter 'apimExists' to false and do not pass a value for the parameter 'certificates'
+To run the deployment without APIM, set the parameter 'deployApim' to false.

 To run the deployment without Managed SQL Instance set the paramter 'deployManageSql' to 'false'.